-Panagariya panel suggests redefining formal workforce
+Arvind Panagariya-led govt panel suggests redefining formal jobs

-Arvind Panagariya recommends workers covered under private insurance or pension, those subjected to TDS and those working in companies excluded from GSTN should be considered for counting of jobs

-- Artificial sweeteners don’t help lose weight, may increase diabetes, heart disease risk
+NITI Aayog vice chairman Arvind Panagariya-led panel hints that job growth figures may have been underestimated

 New Delhi: Joining the jobs discourse, a high-level government panel has hinted that employment generation numbers may have been under estimated and has suggested that the definition of formal workforce be redrawn.

-A government task force headed by Niti Aayog vice-chairman Arvind Panagariya has suggested adopting a “pragmatic definition” of formal workers and recommended that workers covered under private insurance or pension, those subjected to tax deduction at source (TDS) and those working in companies excluded from the Goods and Services Tax Network (GSTN) should be considered for counting of jobs.
+A government task force headed by NITI Aayog vice-chairman Arvind Panagariya has suggested adopting a “pragmatic definition” of formal workers and recommended that workers covered under private insurance or pension, those subjected to tax deduction at source (TDS) and those working in companies excluded from the Goods and Services Tax Network (GSTN) should be considered for counting of jobs.

-India lacks accurate jobs data and the lack of jobs has been a prickly issue for successive governments.
+India lacks accurate jobs data and unemployment has been a prickly issue for successive governments.

 The task force, which was set up in May, has now recommended that at least for the purpose of counting, people covered under one of the following be considered as formal workers: